NeLLi-team/gvclass/README.md

 ```

 #### Advanced Settings

 * Config file allows to specify options for MAFFT (default is mafft-linsi), iqtree (default) or fasttree
 * fast_mode (default) can be set to False in config file, in that case single protein trees are also built for all conserved order-level marker genes
+* These parameters can also be passed on the command line via the `--config` command line option.
+E.g., `--config querydir=example treeoption=fasttree`.

 ## Interpretation of the results
 * The classification result is summarized in a tab separated file in a subdir "results" in the the query dir